cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/paired-samples-analysis/inspecting-paired-samples-taxa-analysis.md

 * `feature.sig.level`: This parameter determines the significance level, primarily influencing the position of the dashed lines in the volcano plot.
 It sets the threshold for distinguishing between significant and non-significant differences in taxa abundance.
 * `feature.mt.method`: There are two options available for this parameter: `"fdr"` (False Discovery Rate) and `"none"`.
 Regardless of how this parameter is set, it's crucial to note that the test function always performs adjustments post-testing.
 However, the `feature.mt.method` specifically influences the visualization in the volcano plot, guiding how p-values are adjusted in that context.

+Another important parameter is `feature.change.func`, which specifies the method or function used to compute the change between two time points.
+The options include:

+* `"absolute change"` (default): Computes the absolute difference between the values at the two time points (`value_time_2` and `value_time_1`).
+* `"log fold change"`: Computes the log2 fold change between the two time points.
+For zero values, imputation is performed using half of the minimum nonzero value for each feature level at the respective time point before taking the logarithm.
+* `"relative change"`: Computes the relative change as `(value_time_2 - value_time_1) / (value_time_2 + value_time_1)`.
+If both time points have a value of 0, the change is defined as 0.
+* A custom function: If a user-defined function is provided, it should take two numeric vectors as input corresponding to the values at the two time points (`value_time_1` and `value_time_2`) and return a numeric vector of the computed change.
+This custom function will be applied directly to calculate the difference.

 By understanding and appropriately setting these parameters, users can ensure a more accurate and contextually relevant interpretation of the plotted results.

 ```r